ibm-cloud-docs/key-protect/restore-keys.md

           <p><strong>Required.</strong> The initialization vector (IV) that is generated by the AES-GCM algorithm when you encrypt a nonce.
 This value is used to decode the key for storage in the {{site.data.keyword.keymanagementserviceshort}} system.
 To learn more, see <a href="/docs/key-protect?topic=key-protect-tutorial-import-keys#tutorial-import-encrypt-nonce" target="_blank">Tutorial: Creating and importing encryption keys</a></p>
         </td>
       </tr>
-      <caption style="caption-side:bottom;">Table 1.
-Describes the variables that are needed to restore keys with the {{site.data.keyword.keymanagementserviceshort}} API.</caption>
+      <caption style="caption-side:bottom;">Table 2.
+Describes the variables that are needed to restore keys via Import Token with the {{site.data.keyword.keymanagementserviceshort}} API.</caption>
     </table>

     A successful restore request returns an HTTP `201 Created` response, which indicates that the key was restored to the _Active_ key state and is now available for encrypt and decrypt operations.
 All attributes and policies that were previously associated with the key are also restored.